Encapsule/holistic/README.md

     - `scripts` is managed by `appgen` and is developer-extensible via `holistic-app.json`.
 Platform-defined scripts include:

-        - install - executed after `yarn install`.
+        - build - build the holistic application by calling `make application`.

         - clean - remove the previous application build.

-        - scrub - clean and additionally delete `node_modules` directory.

-        - reset - scrub and additionally clear your local yarn cache forcing complete re-stage on `yarn install`.

-        - build - build the holistic application by calling `make application`.

-        - server - build and start the Node.js HTTP app server on localhost.

         - debug-server - build and start the Node.js HTTP app server on localhost under Node.js inspector.

-        - start - launch a previously built Node.js HTTP app server on localhost.

         - holodeck - execute your application's @encapsule/holodeck test runner.

-        - appinfo - print holistic application and platform metadata.

-        - platform - print holistic app platform metadata.

         - iruts - generate a batch of v4 UUID-derived IRUT-format identifier strings.

+        - reset - scrub and additionally clear your local npm cache forcing complete re-stage on `npm install`.

+        - server - build and start the Node.js HTTP app server on localhost.

+        - scrub - clean and additionally delete `node_modules` directory.

+        - start - launch a previously built Node.js HTTP app server on localhost.

 - Core application build is automated by an `appgen`-generated `Makefile`.